wjschne/apaquarto/README.md

 document class](https://ctan.org/pkg/apa7) with knitr and the [.Rnw format](https://support.posit.co/hc/en-us/articles/200552056-Using-Sweave-and-knitr).

+## New in apaquarto 3.0.0

+### Breaking changes

+- The the `apafg-` and `apatb-` prefixes are no longer used for figures and tables.
+Use the standard Quarto prefixes (`fig-` and `tbl-`), as well as the standard quarto referencing syntax (e.g,. `@fig-myplot` will reference the `fig-myplot` chunk.).
+- The include statement below the metadata must be deleted.
+Everything is done with lua filter now.
+Thus, apaquarto should be completely independent of R.

+### Improvements

+- The title page and abstract page are now processed using lua filters instead of R.
+- The .docx running header is set with a lua filter and a docx field that draws from the .docx metadata.
+- The officer package is no longer required to create a new reference document every time the document is rendered.

 ## Creating a New Article

 To create a new article using this format, run this command in the